Here Comes the Sun (Holt novel)

 Here Comes the Sun is a 1993 science-fiction comedy novel by Tom Holt.
 The book was published in the UK by Orbit Books and is Holt's first comic science fiction novel.

-Plot introduction
+Plot

 Mechanical failures begin to trouble the Sun, making it hard for its driver to complete his rounds.
 The sun is in need of maintenance, and other things are breaking down all over the universe.
 Fresh ideas are needed.
 Jane, a mortal and a management trainee, is brought in the sort it all.

 Reception

 Critical reception for the novel was mixed, with SF Crowsnest praising Holt's dialogue, saying he has "the ability to make the reader laugh out loud and should be treasured".